percona/psmdb-docs/docs/install/update-pro.md

+# Upgrade to Percona Server for MongoDB Pro

-# Install Pro packages of Percona Server for MongoDB
+Are you a Percona Customer already and are you ready to enjoy all the [benefits of Percona Server for MongoDB Pro](../psmdb-pro.md)?

-This document provides guidelines how to install Pro packages of Percona Server for MongoDB from Percona repositories.
-[Learn more about PSMDB Pro :material-arrow-top-right:](../psmdb-pro.md).
+This document provides instructions how you can upgrade from Percona Server for MongoDB Basic to Percona Server for MongoDB Pro.

+!!! note

+    You can upgrade to Percona Server for MongoDB Pro starting with version 6.0.12-9.

+## Preconditions

+Request the access to the Pro repository from Percona Support.
+You will receive the client ID and the access token.

 ## Procedure

-1. Request the access the pro repository from Percona Support.
-You will receive the client ID and the access token.
+1. Stop the `mongod` service

+    ```{.bash data-prompt="$"}
+    $ sudo systemctl stop mongod
+    ```

 2. Configure the repository